SouthCottage-Industries/gr-robotics/README.md

 ## FT232H
 The second hardware target is a general purpose USB to GPIO board to enable rapid prototyping on computers without integrated GPIO.

+# License
+Like this project's parent, GNU Radio, this is licensed under GNU General Public License (GPL) Version 3.